Solar Panels Information and Guides

 Some areas of Australia receive a lot more sunlight than others, and therefore the same number of solar panels will produce different amounts of energy depending on where in the country they are installed.
 For example, a solar energy system in sunny Adelaide will usually create more energy over a year than the same one in down in Hobart.

-ZEN Energy takes all these factors into account when we present the benefits of your solar system to you, and your ZEN Energy consultant will be able to show how we design your solution for the best possible outcome.
+ZEN Energy takes all these factors into account when we present the benefits of your solar system to you, and our consultants will be able to show how we design your solution for the best possible outcome.

 Beware of other companies that suggest their systems can give you much higher savings than the same system from ZEN.
 In many circumstances, you might find the other company hasn’t considered all the factors we have, or may have made some guesses or assumptions that don’t actually fit with your situation.
-If you see a large difference between what ZEN suggests your system will do compared with what another company is saying, speak to your ZEN Energy consultant to explore and understand the differences.
+If you see a large difference between what ZEN suggests your system will do compared with what another company is saying, speak to our consultants to explore and understand the differences.

-ZEN Energy is proudly Australian, and has been since our beginnings in 2004.
+We are an Adelaide-based solar company, and have been since our beginnings in 2004.

 Solar & storage experts